iterate/mikrobloggeriet/README.md

 | olorm           | a CLI for microblogging                  | deprecated, use mblog |
 | mblog           | a CLI for microblogging                  |                       |

-## I want to write on Mikrobloggeriet!
+## I want to publish text on Mikrobloggeriet!

 Text on Mikrobloggeriet is written in Markdown.
 To create a new Markdown text file and a metadata file, you can use one of the two available Mikrobloggeriet CLI applications.